 Our slab pier system can permanently repair your floor -- warrantied!
 Call us for a free concrete slab floor repair quote today!

-We serve Sacramento, San Francisco, San Jose, and many nearby areas in California.
+We serve Fremont, San Francisco, San Jose, and many nearby areas in California.

 There are two types of slab piers: push-type slab piers and helical slab piers.
 Both foundation repair products can be effective, and selecting one over the other depends on your unique situation and the preferences of the contractor who is installing them.
 Both types of slab piers use small installation equipment, so installations can be completed in tight-access areas such as bathrooms or laundry rooms.

 The process for installing hydraulically driven slab piers and helical slab piers is very similar.
 In both cases, the first step is to expose the soil at each pier location by drilling holes through the concrete slab.

 If installing hydraulically driven slab piers, a slab bracket is n positioned in the hole so that the flanges on the bracket extend to support the underside of the slab.
 With the bracket in place, steel pier sections are hydraulically driven through the bracket until the pier contacts competent soils.